penguinflys/penguinflys/_pages/about.md

 The following are some projects that is done as student or student research assistant.

-### Digital Earth based on WMS
+### Digital Earth based on WMS [link](https://github.com/penguinflys/Oriental_EYE)

 ![image-center]({{ "/assets/images/digitalearth.png" | relative_url }}){: .align-center style="width: 100%;"}
 *Fig. 0 Visualization of Digital Earth with DEM model* {: .text-center}

-This project is a teaching project which simulates the elevation of earth, and depth of ocean, it is initially based on the [icosahedron](https://en.wikipedia.org/wiki/Icosahedron), and iteratively refined in a deeper level to sample the local elevation. it can also simulate the graviety field if the data is in hand.
+This project is a teaching project which simulates the elevation of earth, and depth of the ocean, it is initially based on the [icosahedron](https://en.wikipedia.org/wiki/Icosahedron), and iteratively refined in a deeper level to sample the local elevation. it can also simulate the gravity field if the data is in hand.

 ### LEGO Courier Student Toy Project

 {% include video id="Rj_TkF2gSKw" provider="youtube" %}

 This is the first project that requires knowledge of SLAM. it is developed in C++ with ROS as a communication tool, PCL and OpenCV as data processing API.
 It is conducted in a closed arena with lots of poles and a short tunnel.
-The examiner set the arena scenario, delivering destination and courier born place randomly, which requires the robustness of method.
-What I developed is in the last of video, namely SLAM method.
-The development can be mainly divided into following pieces.
+The examiner set the arena scenario, delivering destination and courier born place randomly, which requires the robustness of the method.
+What I developed is in the last of the video, namely SLAM method.
+The development can be mainly divided into the following pieces.

 <table>
   <thead>